Approximately 72% of Queenslanders receive fluoridated drinking water.

 Under the Water Fluoridation Act 2008 each local government in Queensland is able to make the decision whether or not the town water supplies within their area are fluoridated.

-Read frequently asked questions developed to help local governments (PDF, 84KB) make decisions about how fluoridation is implemented in their local government area.
+Read frequently asked questions to help local governments (PDF 107 kB) make decisions about how fluoridation is implemented in their local government area.

 Where there is a single water supplier for multiple local government areas (e.g. in South East Queensland), each individual local government must take account of the impact of their decision on other local governments serviced by that water supplier.